 • Coconut fiber or bark can be used

 • Always provide artificial or natural rock or wood hiding area

 • Food and water dishes

-• Commercially prepared diet designed for Crested Geckos
+• Commercially prepared diet designed for Gargoyle or Crested Geckos

 • Cricket food and cricket water gel

 • Calcium supplementation to be dusted on insects